How we can help

 *Please note that the HOPE group and the Health and Wellbeing Workshops are for women with eating distress, not for professionals supporting people with eating distress or other mental health issues.

 We are running a series of monthly workshops on the first Monday of the month at NIWE from 5.00pm-7.00pm.
 They are open to friends and family who are looking after someone with eating distress.
 Topics include relaxation, resilience and self esteem.
 For more information, please download the latest 2020 programme or email email@example.com.

 Maudsley Model Training Courses (for those caring for a loved one with eating distress)

-After fantastic feedback parents and carers from the Maudsley course in May 2019, FightED are returning to NIWE in 2020 to run two more weekend courses, over the 9th-10th of May 2020, and the 10th-11th October 2020
+After fantastic feedback from parents and carers after the Maudsley course in May 2019, FightED are returning to NIWE to run two more weekend courses, over the 9th-10th of May 2020, and the 10th-11th October 2020

 The McClarnon family, led by Debbie, who dealt with eating distress herself and is now a psychotherapist, are uniquely able to give a full family perspective – from mum, dad and daughter – about the reality of their experience, and how the Maudsley model translates to actual family life.
 The aim of the New Maudsley Model is to help carers feel more confident and empowered in their role, to reduce their anxiety, and improve communication lines in the family, ultimately helping them best support their loved one on their path towards recovery.